A constrained optimization approach to nonlinear system identification through simulation error minimization: Introduction

 \section{Introduction}

-System identification is the science of learning models of dynamical systems using experimental data.
+System identification (SI) is the science of learning models of dynamical systems from experimental data.
 From a mathematical perspective, this process involves selecting a model class and estimating its parameters by solving an optimization problem.
-For further reading, see works by \cite{ljung99}, \cite{bohlin2006practical}, and \cite{mila13}.
+For further reading, see the works by \cite{ljung99}, \cite{bohlin2006practical}, and \cite{mila13}.

-Most approaches to system identification rely on prediction error minimization, which involves identifying the model parameters by minimizing the difference between the measured output and the one-step-ahead prediction provided by the model.
-Prediction error minimization methods are consistent, meaning that the parameter estimates converge to the true value as the amount of data increases, under the crucial assumption that the selected model classes for both the system and the noise are correct (see \cite{ljung99}).
-However, if these assumptions are not satisfied, prediction error minimization methods may yield models that exhibit low accuracy when used to simulate the system.
-See \cite{zha04} and \cite{piroddi2008simulation} for a detailed discussion on this topic.\\ A viable alternative is to formulate the parameter estimation problem as the minimization of the simulation error, defined as the difference between the measured output and the output predicted by the model over the entire data set.
-This approach, known as \textit{simulation error minimization} (SEM), yields consistent estimates regardless of the measurement noise model; see \cite{soderstrom1982some} and \cite{farina2010convergence}.
+Most approaches to SI rely on prediction-error minimization, which involves identifying the model parameters by minimizing the difference between the measured output and the one-step-ahead prediction generated by the model.
+Prediction-error minimization methods are consistent, meaning that the parameter estimates converge to the true value as the amount of data increases, under the crucial assumption that the selected model classes for both the system and the noise are accurate; see~\cite{ljung99}.
+However, if these assumptions do not hold, prediction-error minimization methods may yield models with limited accuracy in system simulation; see~\cite{zha04} and~\cite{piroddi2008simulation} for a detailed discussion of this topic.\\ A viable alternative formulates the parameter estimation problem as minimizing the simulation error, defined as the difference between the measured output and the output predicted by the model across the entire data set.
+This approach, known as \textit{simulation-error minimization} (SEM), yields consistent estimates regardless of the measurement noise model; see \cite{soderstrom1982some} and \cite{farina2010convergence}.